LiamSwarbrick/Projects/README.md

 ## Library Website in Python-Flask

 This project was for a University coursework.
 The site dynamically loads books from the server, has a secure log in system, book reviews and rating system, user's personal library.
-Site is accessible, for instance design was changed to be more colour-blind friendly and being checked with tools like WAVE (A web accessability evaluation tool).
+The site is accessible, for instance in an accessibility pass the colours and contrasts were adjusted to be more colour-blind friendly, and the site passed checks with WAVE (A web accessability evaluation tool).

 Users, Books, and Reviews are stored in a SQL database.
 [Here is the models python file for instance](source/library-site-source-snippet/app/models.py)